 For example, the media’s focus on President Jacob Zuma as the singular problem for what seems to be government’s unbridled corruption is one of the many ways in which the Fourth Estate has shaped the country’s politics, sometimes in very colonial rhetoric.

-For example, big business continues to go unabated in their pursuits for super-profits either through labor exploitation or price hikes.
+Big business continues to go unabated in their pursuits for super-profits either through labor exploitation or price hikes.
 Think of the mining houses and telecommunications companies, among many, as the latest industries to receive attention.
 So too the tyre, bread and the construction industries (essentially monopolies dating back to Apartheid) that have had their fair share of discipline from the Competition Commission.

 The continued existence of these monopolies does, in part, confirm that the political economy of South Africa has not been fundamentally altered.
 It has been one of inclusion and not transformation.
 The social groupings that have sought to check-mate the political centre have done so within the confines of the status quo.
 The result is that while the political centre is challenged, white monopoly capital has simply remained intact.